windmill-labs/windmilldocs/docs/misc/7_windmill_compared_to_peers.md

-# Windmill compared to its peers
+# Windmill Compared to its Peers

 We are aware other frameworks exist out there.
 Some of them might suit your specific needs.
 We believe Windmill is **the only solution to provide this comprehensive set of feature and to be fully open-source** at the same time.